jjvanzon/Circular-Language-Spec/spec/classes.md

 But an object can also select another object to serve as its *class* or *prototype*.

-That class might be a *special object*, a sort of *blue-print*, that aims to describe characteristics and behavior for other objects.
+That *class* determines what *type* of object it is.
+A class might be a *special object*, a sort of *blue-print*, that aims to describe characteristics and behavior for other objects.

 ## Basic Notation